arnabsahawrk/arnabsahawrk/README.md

 ![Vercel](https://img.shields.io/badge/Vercel-black?style=flat-square&logo=Vercel)
 ![Markdown](https://img.shields.io/badge/Markdown-%2329A1E4?style=flat-square&logo=Markdown)

-I am a Software Engineer with a huge love for Competitive Programming, DSA, OOP, DBMS, Web Technologies, and Backend Development.
-My focus is on building and managing software that drives the success of the overall product.
-I am highly result-oriented, constantly seeking to deliver impactful and efficient solutions through clean and maintainable code. **I'm open to work and employment opportunities**
+I am a Programmer with a huge love for Competitive Programming, DSA, OOP, DBMS, and Backend Development.
+Being a technology enthusiast, I have been exploring the fields of computer science. **I'm open to work and employment opportunities (remote and relocation)**.
 - 🌱 Being a technology enthusiast, I have been exploring the fields of computer science
 - 👯 I’m currently open for work and employment opportunities (remote and relocation)
 - 📫 I am just one mail away - [arnabsahawrk@gmail.com]